NativeScript/docs-v7/plugins/angular-third-party.md

 This approach is similar to the wrapper tag one since it is aimed at doing all component customization in code.
 Any directive can get a reference to its host tag by declaring an `ElementRef` constructor parameter and get the NativeScript `View` from that via the `ElementRef.nativeElement` property.

-The directive approach is especially useful when trying to build a cross-platform that shares code with a web application since you can provide a different directive implementation in the web app.
-Directives compose really well too &mdash; you can split different parts of the integration code in different directives and apply more than one directive per component. <Comment: You are missing a word after cross-platform.
-Perhaps solution?>
+The directive approach is especially useful when trying to build a cross-platform solution that shares code with a web application since you can provide a different directive implementation in the web app.
+Directives compose really well too &mdash; you can split different parts of the integration code in different directives and apply more than one directive per component.

 # Summary